-Specific Tasks Methodologies Specific Tasks Methodologies centerline of DFCCIL alignment in the following manner.
-Measure the distance of each affected structure from the existing up track centre Measure the entire structure including length, breadth and height of the structure.
+(b) Measure the entire structure including length, breadth and height of the structure.
 At the same time measure the area affected (i.e., portion of the structure coming within proposed DFCCIL Line) to calculate the degree of loss Examine the construction typology of each structure with respect to walls, roof and floor.
-Note down number of rooms, verandah (if any), sanitation facility, kitchen, etc. This will help in categorization of loss of plots or buildings: Less than 10% of the total area Between 25 to 50% of the total area This will help in identifying project displaced families.
+Note down number of rooms, verandah (if any), sanitation facility, kitchen, etc. (c) This will help in categorization of loss of plots or buildings: Less than 10% of the total area Between 10 to 25% of the total area Between 25 to 50% of the total area More than 50% of the total area This will help in identifying project displaced families.
 (It is pertinent to inform that all project displaced families are project affected families but all project affected families need not be project displaced families.)
-Similarly for loss of land(impacts) will be categorized into: a.
+Similarly for loss of land(impacts) will be categorized into: a Impact on official plate will be done by measuring a.
 Impact on affected plots will be done by measuring severity of impact (10%, 20%.50% or 75%) b.
 Based on severity of impact the plots will be classified as economically viable or not. c.
 In bypasses people will lose accessibility if residual land (after acquisition) is on the other side of proposed DFC corridor.
 A study will be conducted about impact on plots.
-The plot impact analysis will help in formulating policy about minimum left out land area need to be acquired so that

-Specific Tasks Methodologies

-land owner will not have adverse impact.

-Census and Baseline Socio-Economic Survey:

-To conduct the census survey an exhaustive

-interview schedule has been prepared and

-tested in the field (Annexure 1).
-The format will

-be approved from the DFCCIL and World Bank.

-Census and baseline survey will be conducted

-for the establishment of impacts on the people.

-The information collected from census survey

-are Type of land or structure or both, usage of

-land and structure, household profile with family

-structure, literacy level, occupation and marital

-status of each member of the family.

-The survey will also provide information on

-income of the family; debt status and social information to determine whether project

-affected persons as per categorization of NPRR

-2007.
-Loss of other assets such as boundary

-wall, public property, and common resources

-being lost will also be recorded.

-Enumerators will be directed to make an

-objective assessment of the loss of property and

-type of loss based on their field observation.

-Data Analysis: The interview schedules filled up

-every day will be scrutinized and verified on the

-spot (project corridor) and the data-sheets will

-coded.
-A coding manual will be prepared for

-consistency in data entry.
-The MS-Excel

-software package will be used for the data

-feeding and its analysis.
-Wherever applicable,

-SPSS package will also be used to generate

-tables.
-As a measure of final confirmation about

-the correctness of the data, random manual calculations and checking will also be done.

-Outcome: Socio-economic profile of the PAFs,

-type of losses.

-Identifying differential As mentioned above, the impacts will be

-impacts on different categorized based on severity of impacts.
-The

-categories of the people PAFs will be categorized into displaced and

-affected.
-Further these impacts will have

-differential bearing on different categories of the

-people.
-Impacts on categories of people

-(vulnerable) will be evaluated.
-Based on

-evaluation, mitigation measures will be

-suggested.
+The plot impact analysis will help in formulating policy about minimum left out land area need to be acquired so that land owner will not have adverse impact.
+Census and Baseline Socio-Economic Survey: To conduct the census survey an exhaustive interview schedule has been prepared and tested in the field (Annexure 1).
+The format will be approved from the DFCCIL and World Bank.
+Census and baseline survey will be conducted for the establishment of impacts on the people.
+The information collected from census survey are Type of land or structure or both, usage of land and structure, household profile with family structure, literacy level, occupation and marital status of each member of the family.
+The survey will also provide information on income of the family; debt status and social information to determine whether project affected persons as per categorization of NRRP 2007.
+Loss of other assets such as boundary wall, public property, and common resources being lost will also be recorded.
+Enumerators will be directed to make an objective assessment of the loss of property and type of loss based on their field observation.